 These days I often recognize that when it comes to nearly every aspect of life the only thing that matters is mental toughness.
-The reason I say this is because it doesn’t matter if we’re building a body, or building a business we absolutely have to have the right mental attitude in place when failure and rejection occur.
+The reason I say this is because it doesn’t matter if you’re building a body, or building a business you absolutely have to have the right mental attitude in place when failure and rejection occur.

-After all, what happens when we work to acquire strength?
+After all, what happens when you work to acquire strength?
 Think about it.
-We strive to achieve new PR’s after spending weeks in the weight room and some of those PR’s we are able to reach while many times we fail along the way in trying to get them.
-Even after we fail do most of us in the iron game simply fold up like a tent and quit trying?
+When you strive to achieve a new PR after spending weeks in the weight room you will fail at some of those PR’s.
+You will be able to reach some while many times you will fail along the way in trying to get them.
+Even after you fail do you simply give up on the iron game and fold up like a tent?
 Hell No, of course not!

-The point is that mental toughness is about accepting and learning from our mistakes.
-It’s about making ourselves better than our previously failed experience.
-It’s learning so that failure doesn’t occur the next time we’re faced with the same situation.
+The point is that mental toughness is about accepting and learning from your mistakes.
+It’s about making yourself better than your previously failed experience.
+It’s about learning so that failure doesn’t occur the next time you’re faced with the same situation.

 So what about the key question?
 Can mental toughness be coached?
 Well I’ll tell you from personal experience as a strength coach that I don’t believe it can be coached, BUT I do think it can be discovered…and I always enjoy a good expedition.